 Funds available for the children of Homewood Friends Meeting:

-In 1930, Ellen A. Nicolson gave money to provide funds for the Meeting’s children to go to camp and other Quaker gatherings.
-The Nicolson Fund is still available for this purpose.
+In 1930, Ellen A. Nicholson gave money to provide funds for the Meeting’s children to go to camp and other Quaker gatherings.
+The Nicholson Fund is still available for this purpose.

 Consolidated Education Fund